 Phase Retrieval: Fast, Robust, and Data-driven Algorithms for Computational Imaging Invited talk at SPIE Photonics West QPI IV 2018.

 Unrolling: A Principled Method to Develop Deep Neural Networks Talk at Rice Geo-Mathematical Imaging Group Project Review 2017.

 BM3D-prGAMP: Compressive Phase Retrieval Based on BM3D Denoising Talk at ICME MM-SPARSE workshop 2016.

 Connecting Bayesian and Denoising-based Compressed Sensing Invited talk at Asilomar 2015.

 BM3D-AMP: A New Image Recovery Algorithm Based on BM3D Denoising Talk at ICIP 2015.

 Learned D-AMP, D-AMP, & D-prGAMP Toolbox: Neural networks and algorithms for compressive sensing and compressive phase retrieval.
 Includes code to train with SURE loss, instead of MSE.

 DatasetsTransmission Matrix Dataset: A public dataset for testing phase retrieval algorithms.

 I am a professional development chair of the Rice ECE graduate student association and I am an active member of the IEEE.
-I regularly review for the IEEE Transactions on Signal Processing, Image Processing, and Computational Imaging, in addition to several other journals and conferences.
+I regularly review for the IEEE Transactions on Signal Processing, Information Theory, Image Processing, and Computational Imaging, in addition to several other journals and conferences.